Mohammad Bakri: Acting and film career

 Bakri began his professional acting career in with Habima Theatre in Tel Aviv, Haifa theater and al-Kasaba theater in Ramallah.
 His one-man plays, The Pessoptimist (1986), The Anchor (1991), Season of Migration to the North (1993) and Abu Marmar (1999), were performed in Hebrew and Arabic.
+He is featured in Cabaret Voltaire, made by Israeli playwright Yuval Rozman.

 After a few years of acting in Palestinian and Israeli film, Bakri began to act in international films in France, Belgium, the Netherlands, Denmark, Canada and Italy.
-Bakri also directed two documentary films, including the controversial Jenin, Jenin.
+Bakri also directed two documentary films, including the Jenin, Jenin.

 Controversy

 After Operation Defensive Shield in April 2002, Bakri interviewed residents of the Jenin refugee camp and produced a film based on their testimony, Jenin, Jenin.
 Some of the survivors described a massacre of hundreds of people.
 After three showings the film was banned by the Israeli Film Board, which claimed it was not a documentary as it showed only one side of the story.
 Nevertheless, Bakri showed the film at the Tel Aviv and Jerusalem cinematheques and Arab theaters such as Al-Midan in Haifa.

 Bakri petitioned the High Court of Justice for prohibiting the screening of the film on the grounds that it distorted the truth.
 After a long fight, the court rejected the censor's decision.
 In 2004, the Israeli High Court finally upheld its earlier overturn of the ban, but joined the Film Board in labeling the film a "propagandistic lie", based on Israeli sources that acknowledged only 52 Palestinian deaths, 38 of whom Israeli sources argued were armed fighters.
 In response to the court's criticism, Bakri stated that he had "seen hundreds of films that deny and ignore what happened to Palestinians, yet [people haven't] complained or tried to ban any film."

 In 2007, five soldiers who fought in the Jenin refugee camp during Operation Defensive Shield in 2002 sued the cinematheques in Tel Aviv and Jerusalem for screening the film in the midst of the ban, and sued Bakri for 2.5 million NIS for producing the film.
 In July 2008, Bakri was acquitted of the charges.

 Jenin-Jenin earned two awards: the best film award at the Carthage International Film Festival, 2002, and the International Prize for Mediterranean Documentary Filmmaking and Reporting.

 Israeli right-wing group Im Tirtzu organized a campaign against Bakri.
 Im Tirtzu opposed a production of Federico García Lorca's The House of Bernarda Alba in which Bakri played the role of Bernarda.
 The play was produced in 2012 at Tel Aviv's Tzavta Theater.
 Israel's Academy of the Performing Arts was behind the production.
 While refusing Im Tirtzu's request to intervene, Culture Minister Limor Livnat criticized the judgment of the theater's administration.